guhan93/HR-Database/README.md

 # HR-Database
-Human Resource Database using SQL and MySQL Database
+Human Resource Database using SQL and MySQL Database with procedures and triggers